A-k-sha-y/JTP_Project/README.md

   npm start
 ```

-Step 8: To access the application, go to your browser and type `http://localhost:3000` in the address bar.
+Step 8: To open the application, enter http://localhost:3000 into your browser's address bar.

 ## How to use

-Step 1: Open a browser and type `localhost:3000` in the Address bar.
+Step 1: Open the browser and type `localhost:3000` in the Address bar to access the application.
+You will be able to see the home page with a sample set of songs and at the right top songs and top artists.

 ![Home](https://raw.githubusercontent.com/A-k-sha-y/JTP_Project/master/screenshots/Home.png)

-Step 2: Click on the Login Button at the top right, and either login in, or create a new account.
+Step 2: Click on the Login Button at the top right, and either login in, or create a new account by going to sign up page.

 ![Login](https://raw.githubusercontent.com/A-k-sha-y/JTP_Project/master/screenshots/Login.png)